sgillen/walker_sim/README.md

 * cg_toros_walker - contains code to simulate a three link walker (compass gait with torso)

-* katie_examples - Code taken from some of katie's courses and research.
+* common - bits of code all the walkers need

 * old - older code that I still want available and visible but isn't under development or being actively used